IEP Behavior Documentation Checklist: What to Bring to the Annual Review

 Third, you need ABC data.
 What happens before, during, and after the event?

 Fourth, you need intervention logs.
 What did you try, and did it work?
+If your student is on a Tier 2 MTSS plan, this guide on documenting Tier 2 interventions covers exactly what to record and how.

 Fifth, you need parent communication records.
 When did you notify them?